GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When program developers are not territorial about their code and encourage others to look for bugs and potential improvements, progress speeds up dramatically.
+> ### When you build a prototype, there is always the risk that someone will say "that's good enough, ship it".
+One way to minimize the risk of a prototype being put into production is to write the prototype in using a language or tool that you couldn't possibly use for a production version.
 >
-> ~ *Gerald Weinberg*
+> ~ *Joseph Yoder (computer scientist)*

 ---
 ## 🏎 Quick Facts